Chirag-ahir/JAVA-All-Basic/README.md

 String args[] - It is array of string type and It stores Java command-line arguments.

 New keyword - In java, New keyword is basically used for creating objects.
-It allocates memory for an object
+It allocates memory for an object.

+What is Method in JAVA ? <br>
+A method is a block of code which only runs when it is called.
+You can pass data, known as parameters, into a method.

+What is System.in in Java?<BR>
+System.in is an InputStream which is typically connected to keyboard input of console programs.

 What is JAR File ?<br>
 A Java™ ARchive (JAR) file is a file format that combines many files into one.